John Varley Roberts: Roberts and the choir

 Emulation was thus promoted, and no payment whatever was given for singing on the Sunday – the surplice and cassock were a sufficient attraction.
 The boys were paid weekly, according to the number of attendances at the rehearsals.
-This frequent payment entailed some little trouble, but it satisfied the boys, and ensured better attendances than if the payment had been made quarterly.
+This frequent payment entailed some little trouble, but it satisfied the boys and ensured better attendance than if the payment had been made quarterly.

 Where did the choristers come from?
-In the case of Magdalen, there was a choir school and rich parents paid for their male offspring to attend.
+In the case of Magdalen, there was a choir school, and rich parents paid for their male offspring to attend.
 At Halifax, it would have been more of a case of local recruitment, though there was a Church School in what is now Causey Hall from 1867, and it may well be some boy choristers were recruited there.
 Roberts’ Treatise also gives us some clues as to the source of boy trebles for the choir.

 The National or Board School in villages, where singing is universally adopted to brighten the daily routine of school life, is the best possible place to find Choristers, and the choirmaster or the schoolmaster (If the latter be more or less musical) will have little difficulty in selecting those boys who have musical voices.
 If the schoolmaster be also the choirmaster he will be of immense support to the clergyman, as the choristers will have the advantage of being more or less under discipline and constant supervision.